rflores29/climatol/README.md

-# climatol
+# Climatol
-Homogenization precipitation data with Climatol package
+Homogenization of precipitation data with Climatol package